KeijoMon/machine_learning/README.md

-# Machine Learning
+# Machine Learning and Data Analysis

-This repository contains miscellaneous machine learning projects.
+This repository contains miscellaneous data analysis and machine learning projects.
 At the moment, the topics include:

-1. Classification and regression models used in astronomical data to classify and predict redshifts of galaxies, quasars and stars.
+1. Classification and regression used in astronomical data to classify and predict redshifts of galaxies, quasars and stars.
+This is done by using Neural Networks and Deep Learning.

-2. Regression models used in used car sales data to predict prices and sales times of used cars.
+2. Regression used in car sales data to predict prices and sales times of used cars.
+This is done by using Linear Regression and Random Forest Regression.

+3. Classification used in the Titanic dataset to predict the survivors.
+This is done by using k-Nearest Neighbors and Random Forest Classifier.